Everglades National Park: Park economics

-Leadership and administration

-Everglades National Park has had 19 superintendents since it was dedicated in 1947.
-The park's first superintendent, Daniel Beard (1947-1958), was also its longest-serving.
-After Superintendent Beard, Warren F. Hamilton served between 1958 and 1963, followed by Stanley C. Joseph (1963-1966), Roger W. Allin (1966-1968), John C. Raftery (1968-1970), Joseph Brown (1970-1971), Jack E. Stark (1971-1976), John M. Good (1976-1980), John M. Morehead (1980-1986), Marueen E. Finnerty (Acting Superintendent, 1986), Michael V. Finley (1986-1989), Robert L. Arnberger (Acting Superintendent, 1989), Robert S. Chandler (1989-1992), Dick Ring (1992-2000), Marueen E. Finnerty (2000-2003), Dan Kimball (2004-2014), Shawn Benge (Acting Superintendent, 2014), Bob Krumenaker (Acting Superintendent, 2014-2015), and finally Pedro Ramos, who was appointed in 2015 and continues to serve.
+Administration

 The park was placed into Administrative Region I in 1937, when the regions were first established.
 Region I was retitled the Southeast Region in 1962, which was restructured into the Southeast Area in 1995.
 The reorganized unified Interior regions put it in the new Region 2.

 Activities

 The busiest season for visitors is from December to March, when temperatures are lowest and mosquitoes are least active.
 The park features five visitor centers: on the Tamiami Trail (part of U.S. Route 41) directly west of Miami is the Shark Valley Visitor Center.
 A fifteen-mile (24 km) round trip path leads from this center to a two-story observation tower.
 Tram tours are available during the busy season.
 Closest to Homestead on State Road 9336 is the Ernest F. Coe Visitor Center, where a 38 mi road begins, winding through pine rockland, cypress, freshwater marl prairie, coastal prairie, and mangrove ecosystems.
-Various hiking trails are accessible from the road, which runs to the Flamingo Visitor Center and marina, open and staffed during the busier time of the year.
-The Gulf Coast Visitor Center is closest to Everglades City on State Road 29 along the west coast.
-The Gulf Coast Visitor Center gives canoers access to the Wilderness Waterway, a 99-mile (160 km) canoe trail that extends to the Flamingo Visitor Center.
+Various hiking trails are accessible from the road, which runs to the Guy Bradley Visitor Center and marina at Flamingo, open and staffed during the busier time of the year.
+The Marjory Stoneman Douglas Visitor Center is closest to Everglades City on State Road 29 along the west coast.
+The Marjory Stoneman Douglas Visitor Center gives canoers access to the Wilderness Waterway, a 99-mile (160 km) canoe trail that extends to the Visitor Center at Flamingo.
 The former Royal Palm State Park was the site of the first Everglades National Park visitor center and later became the Royal Palm Visitor Center within the park.

 The western coast of the park and the Ten Thousand Islands and the various key islands in Florida Bay are accessible only by boat.